rollup/rollup/docs/plugin-development/index.md

 const DYNAMIC_IMPORT_PROXY_PREFIX = '\0dynamic-import:';

 export default function dynamicChunkLogsPlugin() {
 	return {
 		name: 'dynamic-chunk-logs',
 		async resolveDynamicImport(specifier, importer) {
 			// Ignore non-static targets
 			if (!(typeof specifier === 'string')) return;
 			// Get the id and initial meta information of the import target const resolved = await this.resolve(specifier, importer);
 			// Ignore external targets.
-Explicit externals have the "external"
+Explicit externals have the
-      // property while unresolved imports are "null". if (resolved && !resolved.external) {
+			// "external" property while unresolved imports are "null". if (resolved && !resolved.external) {
-        // We trigger loading the module without waiting for it here
+				// We trigger loading the module without waiting for it
-        // because meta information attached by resolveId hooks, that may
+				// here because meta information attached by resolveId
-        // be contained in "resolved" and that plugins like "commonjs" may
+				// hooks, that may be contained in "resolved" and that
-        // depend upon, is only attached to a module the first time it is
+				// plugins like "commonjs" may depend upon, is only
+				// attached to a module the first time it is loaded.
+This
-        // loaded.
-        // This ensures that this meta information is not lost when we later
+				// ensures that this meta information is not lost when we
-        // use "this.load" again in the load hook with just the module id. this.load(resolved);
+				// later use "this.load" again in the load hook with just
+				// the module id.
+				this.load(resolved);
 				return `${DYNAMIC_IMPORT_PROXY_PREFIX}${resolved.id}`;
 			}
 		},
 		async load(id) {
 			// Ignore all files except our dynamic import proxies if (!id.startsWith('\0dynamic-import:')) return null;
 			const actualId = id.slice(DYNAMIC_IMPORT_PROXY_PREFIX.length);
-      // To allow loading modules in parallel while keeping complexity low,
+			// To allow loading modules in parallel while keeping
-      // we do not directly await each "this.load" call but put their
+			// complexity low, we do not directly await each "this.load"
-      // promises into an array where we await them via an async for loop. const moduleInfoPromises = [this.load({ id: actualId, resolveDependencies: true })];
+			// call but put their promises into an array where we await
+			// them via an async for loop. const moduleInfoPromises = [
+				this.load({ id: actualId, resolveDependencies: true })
+			];
-      // We track each loaded dependency here so that we do not load a file
+			// We track each loaded dependency here so that we do not load
-      // twice and also do  not get stuck when there are circular
+			// a file twice and also do  not get stuck when there are
-      // dependencies.
+			// circular dependencies.
 			const dependencies = new Set([actualId]);
-      // "importedIdResolutions" tracks the objects created by resolveId
+			// "importedIdResolutions" tracks the objects created by
-      // hooks.
-We are using those instead of "importedIds" so that again,
+			// resolveId hooks.
+We are using those instead of "importedIds"
-      // important meta information is not lost. for await (const { importedIdResolutions } of moduleInfoPromises) {
+			// so that again, important meta information is not lost. for await (const { importedIdResolutions } of moduleInfoPromises) {
 				for (const resolved of importedIdResolutions) {
 					if (!dependencies.has(resolved.id)) {
 						dependencies.add(resolved.id);
+						moduleInfoPromises.push(
-            moduleInfoPromises.push(this.load({ ...resolved, resolveDependencies: true }));
+							this.load({ ...resolved, resolveDependencies: true })
+						);
 					}
 				}
 			}
 			// We log all modules in a dynamic chunk when it is loaded. let code = `console.log([${[...dependencies]
 				.map(JSON.stringify)
 				.join(', ')}]); export * from ${JSON.stringify(actualId)};`;
-      // Namespace reexports do not reexport default exports, which is why
+			// Namespace reexports do not reexport default exports, which
-      // we reexport it manually if it exists if (this.getModuleInfo(actualId).hasDefaultExport) {
+			// is why we reexport it manually if it exists if (this.getModuleInfo(actualId).hasDefaultExport) {
 				code += `export { default } from ${JSON.stringify(actualId)};`;
 			}
 			return code;
 		}
 	};
 }
 ```